Kethen/TDU_savegame_account_editor/offsets_and_formats.md

 ### ProfileList.dat
 - each profile name starts with a u16_le length
 - has trailer 0xff 0xff 0x96 0x8b 0x00 0x00 0x00 0x00 0x00 0x00
-	- 0x96 0x8b is written when the first profile is active, 0xf7 0x0c when the second profile is active, no idea on how is it derived
+	- 0x96 0x8b is written when the first profile is active, 0xf7 0x0c when the second profile is active, it is probably hashed profile name
 ### memory offsets
 - 0x0089a730: parsing and checking playersave against nickname, email, password
 	- 0x0089a79e: reading nickname, email, password hashes from decrypted save file buffer